 VTA established expenditure guidelines for each program category and has general policies and procedures related to contract management, grants, and accounting in place.
-However, there was no internal documentation explaining how Program funds dedicated to administration are managed and monitored and defining what costs are allowable or unallowable.
+However, there was no internal documentation explaining how Program funds dedicated to administration are managed and monitored, and defining what costs are allowable or unallowable.

-Recommendation: As required by the ballot language, VTA should develop and implement administration expenditure program guidelines, or a procedural document, to address what elements of administration (e.g., investment fees and associated allocations, specific personnel, and sales tax forecasts) are allowable or unallowable, and obtain appropriate approval.
-Additionally, the expenditure guidelines should address how costs are allocated based on actual costs incurred.
+Recommendation: As required by the ballot language, VTA should develop and implement administration expenditure program guidelines, or a procedural document, to address what elements of administration (e.g., investment fees and associated allocations, election costs, specific personnel, and fully burdened labor rates) are allowable or unallowable, and obtain appropriate approval.
+Additionally, these expenditure guidelines should address how costs are allocated based on actual costs incurred.
 These guidelines will support transparency, accountability, and alignment with the Program and voter-approved ballot language.